by Sophia Cope, Amul Kalia, Seth Schoen, and Adam Schwartz

 Thus, for example, the Supreme Court held that disassembling a gas tank is “routine” and so a warrantless and suspicionless search is permitted.29 However, detaining a traveler until they have defecated to see if they are smuggling drugs in their digestive tract is a “non-routine” search that requires “reasonable suspicion” that the traveler is a drug mule.30 Likewise, lower courts have held that body cavity searches and strip searches are “non-routine” and also require reasonable suspicion.31

 Border Searches of Digital Devices

-Given that digital devices like smartphones and laptops contain highly personal information and provide access to more highly personal information stored in the cloud, are border searches of digital devices “routine?"
+Given that digital devices like smartphones and laptops contain highly personal information, are border searches of digital devices “routine?"
 There is some legal uncertainty at the moment, but we believe the final answer is no.